gasolin/foxbox/README.md

     $ B2G_PATH=<local path> vagrant up

+You have to enter password in Linux/mac to proceed the share.

 It will take time to download and setup the environment.
 Go have a cup of coffee.

 (If foxbox is stablized, we'd like to ship a preconfigured box to save your time and bandwidth)